zer2/fantasy-basketball-optimizer/about/turnovers.md

 # The curious case of turnovers

-Conventional wisdom dictates that turnovers should be valued less than other categories when evaluating players.
-As such, many analysts recommend down-weighting the category by $75\%$ or more by default.
-There is a seemingly good reason for this, and I understand why it has been the orthodoxy for so long.
-However, I believe that as well-entrenched this idea is, it is also wrong.

-It is natural to look at results and conclude that turnovers are not important to invest in.
-Succesful teams often lose turnovers, and poorly performing teams often win them.
-Of course, seeing that, anyone would naturally start to believe that investing in turnovers is not very helpful.
-But that is not exactly logical.
-What matters is the causal relationship between investing in turnovers and doing well: on the margins, does investing in turnovers yield a similar return to investing in other categories?
-My analysis suggests that it does, which is why this website's default is to treat turnovers like every other category (multiplied by -1 of course).

-My thinking on this topic is not entirely rigorous, which is why I am not including it in the paper or incorporating it into H-scoring.
-Still, I realize that if I am going to disregard conventional wisdom, I should at least explain my thought my process.
-I will do that here
+Turnovers is a unique category in the sense that it rewards players for sitting on the bench, while every other category rewards players for playing.
+This is counterintuitive and feels wrong to many.

+As such, it is conventional wisdom to disregard turnovers or at least down-weight them by a large factor.
+Hashtag Basketball, for instance, down-weights turnovers to $0.25$ because "[people who barely play any minutes, and therefore will have hardly any turnovers get a huge boost in value when it is set to 1.
+So setting the turnover category to 1 really inflates some guys who do not actually do much besides not turn over the ball](https://www.reddit.com/r/fantasybball/comments/djcynb/hashtag_rankings_turnover_multiplier/)"

+There are logical-sounding arguments backing up Hashtag's intuition
+1. The best teams tend to do poorly in turnovers, and the worst teams tend to do well in them.
+A reasonable observer may conclude that investing in turnovers therefore makes a team worse
+2. It is easiest to win turnovers when a team has already lost all chance of winning the season.
+There is no benefit to this, so turnovers should not be prioritized
+3. Turnovers is a great category to punt, because ignoring turnovers allows a team to take players that are great in the other categories.
+This means that they should just punt it by default
+4. Turnovers are volatile and unpredictable, making them pointless to consider while drafting

+These arguments have often come up in conversations I have had with others in the fantasy basketball community.
+They are intuitively reasonable on face, so I understand why the down-weighting approach has been the orthodoxy for so long.
+However, as well-entrenched as the down-weighting approach is, and as many logical-sounding arguments there are behind it, I am convinced that it is wrong-headed.
+None of the arguments persuade me, and I believe that the approach has stayed popular because of inertia and a lack of analytical rigor.
+For that reason, the default on this site is to treat turnovers like every other counting statistic (except multiplied by -1 of course)

+I realize that I am going against the grain of the fantasy community with this opinion.
+I am suggesting that the way things have been done for years and years is incorrect.
+So I will lay out my thought process here, going through the four arguments above and explaining why none of them are persuasive.
+I will also show the result of a test I ran, which showed no convincing evidence that punting turnovers was uniquely advantageous

 ## 1. Correlation does not imply causation

-It is often noted that teams which perform poorly in turnovers tend to do better overall and vice versa.
+The first argument relies on the emprical fact that teams which perform poorly in turnovers tend to do well overall and vice versa.

 The statement of fact is probably true.
 However, concluding from it that investing in turnovers does not increase overall win probability is a fallacy because [correlation does not imply causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation). __It may be true that doing well in turnovers is associated with losing overall.
 However, that does not necessarily mean anything about the causal relationship between the two.
 Investing in turnovers could still increase the probability of winning as much as investing in any of the other categories does or more.__